 SSDA will not advertise any trial held within Saskatchewan unless it is sanctioned by the SSDA.

-If a trial needs to be rescheduled, to retain sanctioning the rescheduled date must be minimum 7 days after the original trial date.
+If a trial needs to be rescheduled, to retain sanctioning the rescheduled date must be minimum 7 days after the original trial date at the discretion of the trial director.

-Results must be submitted to the points person within 30 days after the trial date for sanctioning.
+Trial placings must be submitted to the points person within 30 days after the trial date for sanctioning to stand.

 Trial Sanctioning Form must be obtained 21 days prior to any event.
 Event will not be advertised on website or social media without application being accepted.